fireflightg/OSU-grading-CLI/README.md

 ## Additional Information

 For more detailed information, troubleshooting, and custom configurations, visit our [website](https://your-website.com).
+For more info about me check out my portfolio at [saahibmohammed.com](https://www.saahibmohammed.com/).

 ## Video Tutorial

-For a comprehensive guide on how to use the OSU Project Grader, please refer to our [video tutorial](https://your-video-link.com).
+For a comprehensive guide on how to use the OSU Project Grader, please refer to our [video tutorial](https://github.com/fireflightg/OSU-grading-CLI/raw/main/usage_video.mp4).

 ## Contributing